 Florian Thevenon is Scientific Officer at the NGO WateLex based in Geneva (Switzerland).
 His work focuses on the crucial importance of Human Rights-Based Approach to Integrated Water Resource Management, and SDG 6 compliance with human rights standards.
 He holds a PhD in Environmental Sciences from the University of Aix-Marseille (France).
 His research focused on the impacts of climate variations and human activities on the environment and water resources.

-Cap-Net´s Virtual Campus Coordinator and Manager of the Latin America Water Education & Training Network (LA-WETnet).
+Cap-Net´s Virtual Campus Coordinator.
 Damian has facilitated water-related courses in Latin America, Africa, Asia, and Europe, and participated as team member for the development of various training manuals.
 He is passionate for innovative learning approaches and partnership building for human and environmental development.

 WaterLex promotes water dialogues, improved water cooperation, and brings sustainable water governance to the forefront of the global agenda.
 WaterLex is a development organization with UN ECOSOC and Inter-Parliamentary Union (IPU) consultative status, and UN Water and Global Water Partnership (GWP) Partner status.
 It is a member of the UNECE expert group on equitable access to safe drinking water and of the UNDP Global Water Solidarity platform and the Swiss Water Partnership (SWP).
 WaterLex also enjoys governmental support, confirmed by ambassadors to the UN who are supporting the organization.